gitpython-developers/smmap/doc/source/intro.rst

 If you have downloaded the source archive, the package can be installed by running the ``setup.py`` script::

     $ python setup.py install

+It is advised to have a look at the :ref:`Usage Guide <tutorial-label>` for a brief introduction on the different database implementations.

 ##################
 Homepage and Links
 ##################